-- preteaching critical vocabulary, demonstrating comprehension monitoring, pausing and asking children to retell a section or share an inference with a peer, or guiding children to create summaries. - Incorporate routines and procedures that increase thinking and talking about a text (e.g., turn and talk, think-pair-share) and encourage multiple and extended exchanges. - Use think-alouds to model text deconstruction (e.g., examining and discussing parts of sentences or texts) to increase comprehension by helping children understand how words, phrases, sentences, and paragraphs function in a text. iELD - Teach, model, and provide time for children to write in response to texts to promote comprehension.
+- Ask text-dependent questions, including literal and inferential questions, to guide and build comprehension and prompt children to generate questions about a literary or informational text. - Model and teach children to use comprehension strategies before, during, and after reading a text.
+Strategies may include activating prior knowledge, prompting children to make predictions, setting purposes for reading, preteaching critical vocabulary, demonstrating comprehension monitoring, pausing and asking children to retell a section or share an inference with a peer, or guiding children to create summaries. - Incorporate routines and procedures that increase thinking and talking about a text (e.g., turn and talk, think-pair-share) and encourage multiple and extended exchanges. - Use think-alouds to model text deconstruction (i.e., examining and discussing parts of sentences or texts) to increase comprehension by helping children understand how words, phrases, sentences, and paragraphs function in a text. iELD - Teach, model, and provide time for children to draw, dictate, or write in response to texts to promote comprehension.
 Provide differentiated language supports for multilingual learners.
-Children at emerging levels of English may begin with oral language responses, draw and label in response to text, or use scaffolded sentences before composing elaborate sentences or paragraphs. iELD - Ensure accuracy in word recognition and intervene when appropriate (e.g., in the moment or after engaging with the text). - Engage children in project-based or thematic units (e.g., science, history-social science, topics of choice) that spark children's interest, integrate literacy and content instruction, involve information gathering and shared and individual (grade three) research, and culminate in written products or oral presentations to extend instruction, build world knowledge, and promote collaboration and inquiry.
-Include the use of digital tools as appropriate.
+Children at emerging levels of English may begin by using scaffolded sentences or frames to generate oral language responses, draw and label, or compose simple sentences in response to text. iELD - As applicable, ensure accuracy in word recognition and intervene when appropriate (i.e., in the moment or after engaging with the text). - Engage children in project-based or thematic units (e.g., science, history- social science, topics of choice) that spark children's interest, integrate literacy and content instruction, and culminate in products or presentations to extend instruction, build world knowledge, and promote collaboration and inquiry.